Start your workplace transformation today.

-We spend nearly a third of our time in the workplace, yet our latest Happy Office Survey shows that 42% of office-based staff feel that their current working environment does not have a positive impact on their happiness.
+We spend nearly a third of our time in the workplace, yet the latest Happy Office Survey in November 2015 shows that 42% of office-based staff feel that their current working environment does not have a positive impact on their happiness.
 Project Director, Steve Taylor, shares his ideas on how to keep staff motivated and how office design can positively impact your business.

 The physical workplace can affect things such as employee wellbeing, performance, collaboration, and productivity.
 Chris Moriarty, managing director at workplace effectiveness benchmarking organisation Leesman UK and Ireland, says: “If the working environment isn’t easy to use, if it isn’t free of obstacles and barriers, then it’s going to have a real impact on performance, which, in turn, will have an impact on motivation.”